eosnewmedia/TransformerBundle/README.md

         'children' => array(
           'address' => $address_configuration,
         ),
         'options' => array(
           'returnClass' => 'Own\Address' // Needed class including namespace
+          // your needed options for the main configuration of 'user_extra_data' )
+      )
+    );

+    $user = $this->container->get('enm.array.transformer.service')->transform(new User(), $main_configuration, $params);

+### Collections
+If you want to get a Collection, you can set the 'complex'-key to TRUE and write a configuration array for your expected object, that should be in your collection.
+This array you can set as the value of your 'children'-key.
+It needs the array-key 'dynamic', because the number of identical classes isn't limited.

+You also have to set the 'type'-key of your configuration to 'collection'

+If you are using a complex structure with children, you must define a return class.
+The return class is the class of the object, which is build from the children element.

+    $address_configuration = array(
+      // normal configuration array
+    );

+    $main_configuration = array(
+      'user_addresses' => array(
+        'complex' => true,
+        'children' => array(
+        // multiple addresses for one user
+          'dynamic' => $address_configuration,
+        ),
+        'type' => 'collection',
+        'options' => array(
+          'returnClass' => 'Own\Address' // Needed class including namespace
           // your needed options for the main configuration of 'user_extra_data'